jardel-vieira-wyrd/backend-silver/PROJECT_SETUP_GUIDE.md

 Before beginning this project, ensure you have the following tools installed and configured:

 - GitHub CLI
+- Docker

 ### Verify Tool Installation

-Run the following command to verify that your GitHub CLI is correctly installed and configured:
+Run the following commands to verify that your tools are correctly installed and configured:

 Verify GitHub CLI
 gh auth status